 1946-S Half Dollar Value

-The auction record for the variety stands at $38,400, achieved by a PCGS MS67+ specimen sold at Stack’s Bowers on June 16, 2021.
-This premium example displayed attractive golden toning, a sharp strike, and exceptional surface quality—traits that define the finest-preserved 1946-S halves and justify their strong market performance.
+That said, top-tier examples are still genuinely scarce.
+The auction record stands at $38,400, achieved by a PCGS MS67+ specimen sold at Stack’s Bowers on June 16, 2021.
+That coin displayed attractive golden toning, a sharp strike, and exceptional surface quality.
+Even solid MS65 examples regularly bring $150–$350 at auction, making this a coin where condition truly separates the ordinary from the extraordinary.

 1946-S Half Dollar Price/Grade Chart